LenweSaralonde/musician-midi-pico-translator/README.md

 ### 6. Upload the sketch

 1. In Arduino IDE, go to **Tools → Port** and select the port that mentions **UF2 Board** or **RPI-RP2**.
-2. Click the **Upload button** — the right-pointing arrow `→` in the top-left toolbar
+2. Click the **Upload button** — the right-pointing arrow `→` in the top-left toolbar.
 3. Arduino IDE will:
    - Compile the code (bottom panel shows progress — takes 30–60 seconds the first time).
    - Copy the compiled file onto the Pico automatically.
 4. The RPI-RP2 drive disappears from your desktop — **this is normal and means it worked**.
-On macOS, you may get a warning notification that says the drive was not ejected properly, you can safely dismiss this warning.
+On macOS, you may get a warning notification that says the drive was not ejected properly — you can safely dismiss it.
 5. Wait for the **Done uploading** message in Arduino IDE.
 6. The translator is now operational.